Skip to content

 The Expertise Threat

-Many AI systems are deployed in domains where human expertise matters.
-Loan officers, radiologists, recruiters, customer service agents — these roles involve judgment built over years of experience.
-Introducing AI can feel like a challenge to that expertise, even when it isn’t intended as one.
+Loan officers, radiologists, recruiters, customer service agents — these are people whose expertise took years to develop.
+Introducing AI into their work can feel like a direct challenge to that expertise, even when it isn't meant that way.
+How you position the system matters.

 Effective change management acknowledges this dynamic and positions AI as augmentation, not replacement — while being honest about how roles will evolve.
 Experts who are involved in designing and testing AI systems develop ownership rather than resistance.